kensanata/jan-pona-mute/README.md

 $ pip3 install .
 ```

-This gives me version 0.6.0. when I use `pip3 install diaspy` I get
+This gives me version 0.6.0.
+When I use `pip3 install diaspy` I get
-version 0.3.0 which doesn't work.
+version 0.3.0 and that doesn't work. 🤷

 Quickstart
 ==========